 In the control group (T1), which lacked geneticin, all shoots demonstrated vigorous growth, reaching up to 5 cm in height.
 The shoots maintained healthy morphology and exhibited no signs of stress, indicating that the E-1 medium supported normal development in the absence of selection pressure.
 In treatment T2, although most shoots showed expected growth patterns, five exhibited early signs of bleaching, suggesting a mild inhibitory effect of the antibiotic at this concentration.

-Treatment T3, which involved 20 mg/l of geneticin, resulted in 11 out of 30 shoots displaying bleaching symptoms.
+Treatment T3, which involved 20 mg/L of geneticin, resulted in 11 out of 30 shoots displaying bleaching symptoms.
 However, the remaining 19 shoots continued to grow, indicating partial tolerance.
-As the geneticin concentration increased to 30 mg/l in treatment T4, shoot viability further declined, with only 14 surviving, and the remaining 16 exhibiting significant bleaching.
-In treatment T5 (40 mg/l), shoot mortality became more severe, with only 7 shoots surviving while the rest were completely bleached, reflecting increased sensitivity to the antibiotic at this level.
+As the geneticin concentration increased to 30 mg/L in treatment T4, shoot viability further declined, with only 14 surviving, and the remaining 16 exhibiting significant bleaching.
+In treatment T5 (40 mg/L), shoot mortality became more severe, with only 7 shoots surviving while the rest were completely bleached, reflecting increased sensitivity to the antibiotic at this level.

-Treatment T6, which contained the highest geneticin concentration (50 mg/l), led to complete shoot mortality, with all 30 shoots bleaching by the end of the experimental period.
-Based on the observed results, treatment T5 (40 mg/l) resulted in a 23.4% survival rate, marking it as the threshold concentration for further shoot selection studies.
+Treatment T6, which contained the highest geneticin concentration (50 mg/L), led to complete shoot mortality, with all 30 shoots bleaching by the end of the experimental period.
+Based on the observed results, treatment T5 (40 mg/L) resulted in a 23.4% survival rate, marking it as the threshold concentration for further shoot selection studies.
 These findings are illustrated in Figure 5 and 6.

 Table.6